ericrohloff/EE98-LaserStabilization/README.md

     python server.py
     ```

-    You should see output indicating the server is listening on a TCP port
-    (typically 5000).

 ### 3.4 Connecting from Host Computer

 Once the server is running, you can interact with it from your development